BGAK701/minter-contract/README.md

 2. *Do you have access to my token?
 Will you be able to mint my tokens to yourself and sell them?*

-    No. This deployer uses the [standard Jetton code](https://github.com/ton-blockchain/token-contract/tree/main/ft) published by TON foundation.
+    No. This deployer uses the [standard BGAK code](https://github.com/ton-blockchain/token-contract/tree/main/ft) published by TON foundation.
 The standard code has only one special admin address that can mint tokens.
 This admin address is your deployer wallet address (your wallet that pays the deploy fees).

-3. *How can I check that you're actually using the standard Jetton smart contract code in this deployer?*
+3. *How can I check that you're actually using the standard BGAK smart contract code in this deployer?*

     This deployer is open source so you can compare the code yourself.
-The standard Jetton code is [here](https://github.com/ton-blockchain/token-contract/tree/main/ft) - notice the TON blockchain repo.
-The code in this deployer is [here](https://github.com/ton-defi-org/jetton-deployer-contracts/tree/main/contracts).
+The standard BGAK code is [here](https://github.com/ton-blockchain/token-contract/tree/main/ft) - notice the TON blockchain repo.
+The code in this deployer is [here](https://github.com/ton-defi-org/BGAK-deployer-contracts/tree/main/contracts).

 4. *I'm using the HTML form to deploy from my browser, how can I be sure it's deploying the contract source code in the repo?*

-    The HTML form is also open source, you can see the compiled smart contract bytecode that it is deploying [here](https://github.com/ton-defi-org/jetton-deployer-webclient/tree/main/src/lib/contracts).
-You can build the FunC source code by yourself by cloning the [contract repo](https://github.com/ton-defi-org/jetton-deployer-contracts) and building it by running `npm install` and then `npm run build`.
+    The HTML form is also open source, you can see the compiled smart contract bytecode that it is deploying [here](https://github.com/ton-defi-org/BGAK-deployer-webclient/tree/main/src/lib/contracts).
+You can build the FunC source code by yourself by cloning the [contract repo](https://github.com/ton-defi-org/BGAK-deployer-contracts) and building it by running `npm install` and then `npm run build`.
 Then compare the build output in the `/build` directory.

 5. *How can I be sure that the website I visit in my browser is actually serving the HTML source code in the repo?*

     If you use the website to deploy, notice that the website is served by GitHub Pages - a cool service by GitHub that allows to serve websites directly from open source repos.
-The GitHub Actions that build the website are [here](https://github.com/ton-defi-org/jetton-deployer-webclient/tree/main/.github/workflows) and you can see that the repo name leads to the custom domain - https://ton-defi-org.github.io/jetton-deployer-webclient
+The GitHub Actions that build the website are [here](https://github.com/ton-defi-org/BGAK-deployer-webclient/tree/main/.github/workflows) and you can see that the repo name leads to the custom domain - https://ton-defi-org.github.io/BGAK-deployer-webclient

 6. *Does this deployer use any hidden backend servers that I don't have access to and the community can't audit?*